ChrisEstanol/ce-blog/_posts/2014-09-24-man-must-explore.markdown

 subtitle:   "Getting this adventure off the ground"
 date:       2014-09-24 12:00:00
 author:     "Christophe Estanol"
+comments:   True
 ---

-Let's get started this blogging thing with a bit of inside on how to get started with Jekyll and host it for free with github pages.
+Let's start this blog with a bit of inside on how to get started with Jekyll and host it for free with github pages.
+Jekyll seems like the perfect alternative to a heavier blog engine like wordpress.
+If you just want to write and maintain your blog in a minimal style worpdress can be overwhelming.
-It took me a while to figure out the whole process and I actually had to use [Cloudflare](https://cloudflare.com/) to get over a 302 error.
+It took me a while to figure out jekyll and I actually had to use [Cloudflare](https://cloudflare.com/) to get over a 302 error.

 ## Jekyll

 [Jekyll](http://Jekyllrb.com) is a static site generator widely used amongst developer, designer or anybody just wiling to write from a simple editor like Sublime or Atom.
 Jekyll uses [Markdown](http://daringfireball.net/projects/markdown/) syntax to format the post into HTML.
 It is pretty lightweight, easy to use but the best thing about Jekyll is that it can be hosted with [Github pages](https://pages.github.com/) for free.
 Jekyll has a very comprehensive documentation to get you started in no time.
 To start exploring how Jekyll works just run the following [commands](http://jekyllrb.com/docs/quickstart/).
-The easiest way to start your blog is to fork an existing repo.
+The easiest way to start your blog is to fork an existing repository.
 I had a look around a made a list of the best templates available.

 ### Here are my top 10 jekyll themes/repos: